swift-nav/sora-device-client/README.md

 ## Dependencies

 You should only need to follow these steps once per machine you are setting up to run the sora-device-client on.

+### Package Manger
+You will most likely need a package manager to install the other dependencies.
+Use the one that is canonical for your distribution, for example: `apt`, `dnf`, `yum`, `pacman`.

+For macOS, it is recommend to use [homebrew](https://brew.sh/).
+For windows, something like [chocholately](https://chocolatey.org/) will do.

 ### Buf